Master of Arts in Creative Psychotherapy

 Unique Features of this training programme

-Our training programme is very unusual in that it can qualify graduates to work therapeutically with clients of all ages: children, adolescents, and adults.
+Our training programme is very unusual in that it qualifies graduates to work as humanistic and integrative child and adolescent psychotherapists, and as play therapists.
 While many courses address working with adult clients, our focus on younger clients is unique in a humanistic and integrative psychotherapy training, as is our intense focus on the use of play and creative therapies.
 Many of our trainees are attracted to our course specifically because of these two factors.
-Our experience has been that there is a lot of interest in training in the field of play therapy as part of a psychotherapy training and that many graduates from the social sciences are interested in pursuing a career as a therapist to work with children and adolescents in addition to adults.
+Our experience has been that there is a lot of interest in training in the field of play therapy as part of psychotherapy training and that many graduates from the social sciences are interested in pursuing a career as a psychotherapist to work with children and adolescents.

-Postgraduate Diploma in Arts in Play Therapy (60 level 9 credits)
+Postgraduate Diploma in Arts in Play Therapy (60 level 9 credit embedded award)

-This is probably the most in depth programme in play therapy that currently exists anywhere in the world.
-The professional body (Irish Association for Play Therapy and Psychotherapy) that recognises this course has the most stringent standards for this work, greatly exceeding the training hours requirements of other play therapy professional bodies around the world.
-We have an extensive focus on the therapy process itself, intensive supervision by core trainers and we consider a broad range of human development theories, models of play therapy and psychotherapy, developmentally appropriate counselling skills (for children and adults), clinical and professional practice issues etc. We have ensured that our learning outcomes encompass all the benchmark criteria that have been agreed as being necessary in educating competent play therapists.
+This embedded award is not offered outside of the MA.
+All training requirements are met on completion of the 3rd year of the MA.
+The professional body (Irish Association for Play Therapy and Psychotherapy) that recognises this course as part of the criteria to become professionally accredited, has the most stringent standards for this work, greatly exceeding the training hours requirements of other play therapy professional bodies around the world.
+CTC has an extensive focus on the therapy process itself, intensive supervision by core trainers (fully accredited psychotherapists) and we consider a broad range of human development theories, neurobiology perspectives, models of play therapy and psychotherapy, developmentally appropriate counselling skills (for children and adults), clinical and professional practice issues etc. We have ensured that our learning outcomes encompass all the benchmark criteria that have been agreed as being necessary in educating competent play therapists.
 While play therapists most commonly work with children under 14 years of age, they may also work with older adolescents and adults using creative approaches rooted in play.
 Play therapy is a developmental counselling approach in which the therapist takes the client’s age and stage of development into account in all aspects of their work.
 The play process is central to the therapy which relies on its’ specific therapeutic powers as the agents of change in facilitating the client to prevent or resolve psychosocial difficulties and achieve optimal growth and development.

 Master of Arts in Creative Psychotherapy (Humanistic and Integrative Modality) – additional 60 Level 9 credits.

 The whole ethos of the programme, and its content, aims, methodologies, learning outcomes, philosophy etc. is humanistic and integrative in nature.
-Our focus is on utilising creative, action methods that bring interpersonal neurobiological concepts into the heart of developmentally appropriate clinical practice with children, adolescents, and also adults where appropriate (i.e. for learners who complete additional, separate, adult training and attend specialist supervision in relation to this component).
-The core model of psychotherapy that we teach is Client Centred, and we compare and contrast this with other models (e.g. Psychoanalytic, Cognitive Behavioural, Gestalt, Jungian) throughout the programme.
-In addition we integrate the use of the expressive arts therapies and play therapy to equip learners to provide a creative psychotherapy practice.
+Our focus is on utilising creative, action methods that bring interpersonal neurobiological concepts into the heart of developmentally appropriate clinical practice with children and adolescents.
+The core model of psychotherapy that we teach is Client Centred, and we compare and contrast this with other models (e.g. Psychoanalytic, Cognitive Behavioural) within the programme.
+In addition, we integrate the use of the expressive arts therapies and play therapy to equip learners to provide a creative psychotherapy practice.
 Supervised practice, and theoretical content, relate to working on a deep psychotherapeutic level with clients of diverse ages, and with complex needs, while making extensive use of creative psychotherapeutic approaches.
 Each learner is facilitated in developing their own individual practice style based on the integration of theories that allows them to be most authentic in their work.

 Course content pays particular attention to the humanistic and integrative approach, the psychotherapy process with adolescents, neurobiology, and to trauma issues, in the 3rd year of the programme.
 In addition to ongoing clinical training, a research project with relevance to the field of psychotherapy is completed in the final year.

-The four-year programme has been designed to meet the criteria of the European Certificate of Psychotherapy (ECP) for core psychotherapy training courses.
-Graduates of the four-year programme are eligible for professional accreditation as a psychotherapist and the course is already a recognised course of the Irish Association of Humanistic & Integrative Psychotherapy, the Irish Association for Psychotherapy in Primary Care (IAP PC) and the IAPTP.
+The four-year programme has been designed to match the criteria of the European Certificate of Psychotherapy (ECP) for core psychotherapy training courses.
+Graduates of the four-year programme are eligible for professional accreditation as a psychotherapist and the course is a recognised course of the Irish Association for Play Therapy and Psychotherapy (IAPTP).

 The core programme is built around three subject strands that build up over the course.
 These 3 strands are: